Meet the people your support is helping

 The earthquake in Haiti affected millions of people who were already among the most disadvantaged on the planet.

-Haiti is no stranger to natural disasters.
+Haiti is no stranger to disasters.
 Poverty and poor infrastructure make it almost impossible for people to prepare for disasters, making the country extremely vulnerable.

 In the aftermath of the 2010 earthquake, there was no access to electricity, roads were completely blocked with debris, and communications were down.
 This made it extremely difficult for aid organisations to provide urgent support for families who’d been suffering.